 Direct-To-Chip Liquid Cooling

-As the computer chip industry explodes with innovation, data center power density is increasing.
-Data center operators are looking to use cutting-edge computer chips (also called microchips or just chips) to perform complex calculations faster than ever.
+As the computer chip industry explodes with innovation, data centre power density is increasing.
+Data centre operators are looking to use cutting-edge computer chips (also called microchips or just chips) to perform complex calculations faster than ever.
 To accomplish this, semiconductor manufacturers are packing more transistors onto silicon wafers, resulting in increased computing power and energy consumption.
 Released in 1971, Intel’s 4004 chip was a groundbreaking general-purpose chip that shocked the industry by packing 2,300 transistors onto a single microchip.
 Now, Intel has plans to squeeze one-trillion transistors onto a single chip by 2030.
 These chips are consuming more electrical power, which translates to greater heat dissipation.
-Data center operators are being forced to reconsider conventional cooling strategies to effectively manage heat generated by equipment.
+Data centre operators are being forced to reconsider conventional cooling strategies to effectively manage heat generated by equipment.

 Traditional server rooms have been able to effectively remove heat dissipated from computer chips by swirling conditioned air around a room.
 As the power density of chips increases, air is becoming a less viable medium for heat removal.
-Instead, data center owners and operators are now looking towards circulating a water-based liquid coolant, with a heat capacity superior to air to effectively remove heat from servers.
+Instead, data centre owners and operators are now looking towards circulating a water-based liquid coolant, with a heat capacity superior to air to effectively remove heat from servers.

 Liquid-coolant systems generally require a direct-to-chip approach; the solution hinges on circulating a fluid through a cold-plate heat exchanger located directly on the chip.
 The heat dissipating from the computer chip is absorbed into the coolant loop.
 The heated fluid is then circulated through a piping network until it reaches a lower-temperature heat exchanger, to reject the heat to.
 When designing a direct-to-chip loop, one of the first questions will always be “where will this heat be rejected to?”.